nxp-mcuxpresso/mcuxsdk-doc/gsd/config_tools.md

    west cfg_resolve -b lpcxpresso55s69 ...mcuxsdk/examples/demo_apps/hello_world/ -Dcore_id=cm33_core0
    ```
    This command updates the appropriate cmake and kconfig files to address the changes.
 After this, the application can be built.

+**Note:** The cfg_resolve command supports additional arguments.
+Launch the *west cfg_resolve -h* command to get the list and description.